towardstudio/sectionfield/README.md

 composer require towardstudio/sectionfield
 ```

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Website Documentation.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Section Field.

 ## Usage